Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Introduction

-In the case of the DECIFER trial, we have access to baseline predictors, such as age, gender and race, that can be used for covariate adjustment.
-Additionally, we have access to a source of external data: the Recovery After an Initial Schizophrenia Episode (RAISE) trial, which assessed the efficacy of specialized coordinated care for individuals with first-episode schizophrenia (FES) \citep{kane2015raise}.
+In the case of the DECIFER trial, we have access to baseline predictors, such as age, gender, and race, that can be used for covariate adjustment.
+Additionally, we have access to a source of external data: the \textit{Recovery After an Initial Schizophrenia Episode} (RAISE) trial, which assessed the efficacy of specialized coordinated care for individuals with first-episode schizophrenia (FES) \citep{kane2015raise}.

 While these approaches help improve precision, as shown in our simulation results, each comes with limitations.
 Covariate adjustment relies solely on data from the randomized trial itself, which may be limited in size, as in the DECIFER trial ($N = 95$, $52$ completers).
-Incorporating external data can mitigate this limitation by effectively increasing the sample size, but it requires an additional identification assumption and correct model specification---external data are typically not randomized with respect to the treatment arms of the target trial and the probability of treatment assignment conditional on covariates must be estimated.
-Additionally, while treatment assignment is guaranteed to be positive within the trial, the same may not hold in the external population, where the probability of receiving a particular treatment could be small or even near zero.
-For instance, in the RAISE dataset, the probability of receiving add-on citalopram conditional age, race and gender was less than $0.05$ for $29$ patients, indicating a potential practical positivity violation.
+Incorporating external data can mitigate this limitation by effectively increasing the sample size, but it requires an additional identification assumption and correct models specification---external data are typically not randomized with respect to the treatment arms of the target trial, and the probability of treatment assignment conditional on covariates must be estimated correctly.
+In addition, outcome models must also be estimated correctly, as differences in covariate–outcome relationships across sources can lead to bias if not properly accounted for.

+Furthermore, while treatment assignment is guaranteed to be positive within the trial (positivity is formally introduced in Section \ref{sec:identification}), the same may not hold in the external population, where the probability of receiving a particular treatment could be small or even near zero.
+For instance, in the RAISE dataset, the probability of receiving add-on citalopram, conditional on age, race, and gender, was less than $0.05$ for $29$ patients, indicating a potential practical positivity violation.
 Such violations lead to large inverse probability weights and unreliable inferences, negating the potential efficiency gains from using external data.